How to Start a Nonprofit in California: Your Expert Guide

 Incorporate in California

-File Articles of Incorporation with the California Secretary of State to establish your nonprofit as a legal entity.
-This officially creates your corporation under state law.
+File your Articles of Incorporation with the California Secretary of State to officially establish your nonprofit corporation.
+This grants your organization legal standing within the state.

 3